samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ### Running a TypeScript Project

-With everything dependencies installed and scripts set up, you are ready to run the project.
+With all dependencies installed and scripts set up, you are ready to run the project.
 Execute the following command in the shell:

 ```shell
 npm run watch